calacademy-research/antweb/README.md

 ### Staging / production
 Take a look at [deployment.md](doc/deployment.md) for staging/production specific instructions

-The antweb bucket is mounted at `/mnt/antweb`
+The antweb bucket is mounted in the antweb container at `/mnt/antweb`

 ```bash
 export ANTWEB_BUCKET_PATH=$HOME/volumes/antweb